Nditah/ionic4-hidenav/README.md

     </div>
 </hidenav-stretchheader>
 ```
-You can add as many as you need
+You can add as many `#static` elements as you need.

 ### Events:
 you can subscribe to the `(scroll)` event for example like: